 The course curriculum of the University of Amsterdam Photograph Conservation Programme aims to provide insight into the history, technology and conservation theory necessary to preserve photographs for the future.
 Nineteenth century processes as well as modern techniques and materials such as inkjet prints and other digital out-put processes will be studied.
 During the programme, students examine the chemical and physical nature of photographs.
 They study deterioration mechanisms and conservation issues and research and perform necessary stabilization treatments on photographic materials.
 Students work on photographs from public and private collections in the Netherlands.

-During the two-year residency (PI) that follows the Master’s programme, students will implement their knowledge during practical training in an institutional setting and gain specialized knowledge by actively taking part in specialised workshops.
-Conservation research forms a major part of the PI program.
+During the two-year residency (Advanced Professional Programme) that follows the Master’s programme, students will implement their knowledge during practical training in an institutional setting and gain specialized knowledge by actively taking part in specialised workshops.
+Conservation research forms a major part of the Advanced Professional Programme.